Shreyas-SShetty/EE635_Project/README.md

 * **Error Signal:** The difference between the original and reconstructed signals ($\mathbf{y}_{\text{clipped}} - \mathbf{y}_{\text{reconstructed}}$).
 * **RMSE Error:** The Root Mean Square Error (RMSE) is calculated and displayed, quantifying the quality of the reconstruction.

-As `k` (the number of basis vectors) increases, you will observe the reconstructed signal getting closer to the original, and the RMS error decreasing, illustrating the power of Fourier analysis.
+As `k` (the number of basis vectors) increases, you will observe the reconstructed signal getting closer to the original, and the RMS error decreasing.